 How do I know which vendors are inspected?

 Our Deputy Director currently inspects all agricultural producers, assuring shoppers at either Mueller or Lakeline Farmers’ Markets of the most “honest” markets in Texas.
-As the verified logo program launches, each farmer or rancher producer will receive the verified logo stamp to display at the booth and for marketing purposes.

 The term ”sustainable” is a whole-systems approach to food production that balances environmental stewardship, social equity, and economic viability.
 It is an integrated system of plant and animal production practices with a site-specific application that will over the long-term: preserve and encourage biodiversity, enhance environmental quality and the natural resource base of the land, minimize use of nonrenewable resources, maximize use of on-farm resources, create as little waste as possible, engender the humane treatment of all animal life, and provide fair wages and working conditions to all employees.
 The goal of creating a sustainable agricultural system is to maximize positive impacts to the environment and community while providing a viable level of production and profit.
 In order for a vendor at Texas Farmers’ Market to market their business under the term “sustainable” they must meet the following criteria:

 Produce and Cut Flower producers agree to practice water conservation, have proper nutrition management (e.g. cover cropping, low till and crop rotation), promote biodiversity, fertilize appropriately so as not to cause excess runoff (using on-farm nutrient sources whenever possible), employ a system of Integrated Pest Management, maximize best use of products approved for organic farming (e.g. items on the OMRI list), and use no synthetic products (e.g. Roundup, SevinDust) on products sold at market or surrounding plants on the property.